solana-labs/solana/docs/src/apps/jsonrpc-api.md

 - `<string>` - Pubkey of program, as base-58 encoded string
 - `<object>` - (optional) Configuration object containing the following optional fields:
   - (optional) [Commitment](jsonrpc-api.md#configuring-state-commitment)
-  - (optional) `encoding: <string>` - encoding for Account data, either "binary" (*slow*), "base64" or jsonParsed".
-If parameter not provided, the default encoding is binary.
+  - `encoding: <string>` - encoding for Account data, either "base58" (*slow*), "base64" or jsonParsed".
     Parsed-JSON encoding attempts to use program-specific state parsers to return more human-readable and explicit account state data.
-If parsed-JSON is requested but a parser cannot be found, the field falls back to binary encoding, detectable when the `data` field is type `<string>`. **jsonParsed encoding is UNSTABLE**
+If parsed-JSON is requested but a parser cannot be found, the field falls back to base64 encoding, detectable when the `data` field is type `<string>`. **jsonParsed encoding is UNSTABLE**
-  - (optional) `dataSlice: <object>` - limit the returned account data using the provided `offset: <usize>` and `length: <usize>` fields; only available for "binary" or "base64" encoding.
+  - (optional) `dataSlice: <object>` - limit the returned account data using the provided `offset: <usize>` and `length: <usize>` fields; only available for "base58" or "base64" encoding.
   - (optional) `filters: <array>` - filter results using various [filter objects](jsonrpc-api.md#filters); account must meet all filter criteria to be included in results

 ##### Filters: